How to Improve Your Bench Press

 Skyrocket chest gains with an improved bench press

 When it comes to the big three compound movements, the favorite of many people is the barbell bench press.
 Sure, the barbell squat and the deadlift are fun movements as well, but to a lot of avid gym goers, bodybuilders, and powerlifters alike all love to hit some heavy weight on the bench press.
-It is a true test of strength, letting the weight hit your sternum and pushing it back up off of you.
-The one problem is, it is not always the easiest lift to improve your strength on, so how do you do it?
+It is a true test of strength, letting the weight hit your sternum and pushing it back up off of you in a straight line, returning to the starting position.
+The one problem is, it is not always the easiest lift to improve your strength on, especially for beginner lifters.
+So how can you improve your bench press?

 What is the Bench Press?

-The barbell bench press is an exercise that has been used by bodybuilders, strength athletes, and regular gym goers for many years.
-The barbell bench press is also one of the big lifts that athletes are to perform in a powerlifting meet, with the other two being the barbell squat and the deadlift.
+The barbell bench press is an exercise that has been used by bodybuilders, strength athletes, and regular gym goers for many years in the weight room.
+The barbell bench press is also one of the big lifts that athletes and lifters are to perform in a powerlifting meet, with the other two being the barbell squat and the deadlift.
 The bench press is an exercise that is often used in hypertrophy and strength training programs, as it is great to build the muscle mass in the chest and improve your strength output.

 Let’s take a look at the pros and cons of the barbell bench.